 Nicole Thrower was born in 1999 in Charlotte, North Carolina.
-In spring of 2021, she will receive her Bachelor of Fine Arts in Printmaking at the University of North Carolina at Charlotte.
+In spring of 2021 she received her Bachelor of Fine Arts in Printmaking at the University of North Carolina at Charlotte.
 Nicole has already been included in various remarkable exhibitions including “2020 Annual Student Juried Show” at Rowe Arts Gallery at UNCC and “Everylife Foundation Rare Artist” at the Capitol Hill in Washington, DC.
-This year, she will be exhibiting her 2021 BFA show at UNCC.
-Post graduation, she plans to continue working in her home studio while pursuing gallery and residency opportunities.
+Post graduation, she has continued working in her home studio while pursuing gallery and residency opportunities.
 Nicole currently lives and works in Charlotte, North Carolina.

 Art is constant, yet ever changing all the time.
 In this world of change art challenges us, the viewer and the maker, physically, mentally and emotionally all while comforting us.
 My work explores a duality of the figures' sublime beauty, contrasting with the darker motifs being revealed through the mark marking composing the work.
 The figures in my work are typically nude females depicted in motion.
 I have found a fascination with the human figure and expressing them in the nude - they have nothing to hide as they are being vulnerable and in power to the viewer.
 Typically, a form of narrative or emotion is explored through each work stemming from working intuitively.
 I strive to create work to cause my audience to think about the smaller and bigger pictures in life, of what truly matters and does not matter to them.
 I hope my audience questions the narratives and motifs that are explored and how they may continue thinking about the work in terms of one's own existence.